kirenz/ds-python/docs/model.md

 ![](https://www.tmwr.org/premade/modeling-process.svg)

-The colored segments within the circles signify the repeated data splitting (cross validation) used during resampling.
+The colored segments within the circles signify the repeated data splitting (cross validation) used during model training.
 We discuss the model building process in the following sections.

 ## Select algorithm

 One of the hardest parts during the data science lifecycle can be finding the right algorithm for the job since different algorithms are better suited for different types of data and different problems.
 For some datasets the best algorithm could be a linear model, while for other datasets it is a random forest or neural network.
 There is no model that is a priori guaranteed to work better.
 This fact is known as the *"No Free Lunch (NFL) theorem"* {cite:p}`Wolperet1996`.

+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTcSDvoljfuWHqUueJAghObDxNULvu-jWuiprqYeeMvA9tITk8gSis1qWsRSAGblEjkExoEiBXFvaPN/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 Some of the most common algorithms are Linear and Polynomial Regression, Logistic Regression, k-Nearest Neighbors, Support Vector Machines, Decision Trees, Random Forests, Neural Networks and Ensemble methods like Gradient Boosted Decision Trees (GBDT).
 A model **ensemble**, where the predictions of multiple single learners are aggregated together to make one prediction, can produce a high-performance final model.
 The most popular methods for creating ensemble models in scikit-learn are: